 It doesn’t require any special equipment of place.
 You can practice it in the comfort of your home and at a time that is suitable for you

 Here are few examples of mindfulness meditation:

-You can achieve mindfulness in just 3 minutes through creating the mindful breathing space.
+You can achieve mindfulness in just 3 minutes by creating mindful breathing space.

-Jon Kabat Zinn, one of the leading figures in mindfulness gives you some guidance on how to practice to mindfulness.
+Jon Kabat Zinn, one of the leading figures in mindfulness, gives you some guidance on how to practice mindfulness.

 As with the start of any other activity, it will not be easy to practice mindfulness meditation in the beginning.
-Our mind is a very powerful but it also has the tendency to wander.
+Our mind is very powerful, but it also has the tendency to wander.
 This is normal.
-You may find during your practice that in one second you are feeling the present moment and in the other moment, you are thinking about what to cook for dinner.
+You may find during your practice that in one second, you are feeling the present moment, and in the other moment, you are thinking about what to cook for dinner.

 The brain has allowed us to perform extraordinary feats from discovering general relativity to painting the Sistine Chapel, from building airplanes to composing symphonies.
 And yet, we still forget to pick up milk on the way home.
 How can this be?” ― Adam Gazzaley, The Distracted Mind: Ancient Brains in a High-Tech World